16 Best things to do in Fes, Morocco, in 3 days or more

 Volubilis

-Tip: Book your tour in advance to be secure your spot
+Tip: Book your tour in advance to secure your spot

 Chefchaouen